 A medical practitioner attending any person shall on the day on which he becomes aware that there is reasonable evidence that the person is suffering from tuberculosis, notify the Executive Director, Public Health and the local government for the district in which the person resides on the form prescribed.

-For the purpose of this section the expression “reasonable evidence” means radiological and bacteriological evidence or either and, in addition to both or either, clinical history and findings.
+For the purpose of this section the expression reasonable evidence means radiological and bacteriological evidence or either and, in addition to both or either, clinical history and findings.

 [Section 292 inserted by No. 70 of 1948 s.
 4; amended by No. 28 of 1984 s.
 45; No. 14 of 1996 s.
 4.]